smatechnologies/ibm-i-agent-docs/docs/configuration/configuration.md

-LSAM Feedback is one of three methods that can be used to trigger Job Events for IBM i jobs, when the Job Event tab of the job master record shows the \"MSGW Status for Active Job\" Feedback option.
+LSAM Feedback is one of three methods that can be used to trigger Job Events for IBM i jobs, when the Job Event tab of the job master record shows the "MSGW Status for Active Job" Feedback option.
 To configure any OpCon Event command that will execute whenever a job is stuck in the MSGW status, update the LSAM Feedback Value field with the character string %MSGW% (include the percent sign % so that the letters MSGW will